LaMarre's single lifts Twins over Indians 2-1 in 16 innings - Philly

 TRAINER'S ROOM

 Twins: CF Byron Buxton missed his second consecutive game with migraines and was placed on the 10-day DL retroactive to Sunday.
-His spot on the roster went to LaMarre, who was already with the Twins as their MLB-approved extra player for this series.
+His spot on the roster went to LaMarre.

 BITHORN HISTORY